3D MODELS IN ONCOLOGY

-USING OUR PD3D™ 3D SPHEROID CELL CULTURE TECHNOLOGY, WE OFFER THE CAPACITY TO SCREEN YOUR COMPOUND LIBRARIES FOR MOLECULES THAT INTERFERE WITH CANCER SIGNALING PATHWAYS.
+USING OUR PD3D™ CELL CULTURE MODELS, WE OFFER THE CAPACITY TO SCREEN YOUR COMPOUNDS FOR MOLECULES THAT EFFECTIVELY INHIBIT CANCER SIGNALING PATHWAYS.

 With its large panel of patient-derived three dimensional (PD3D™) cell cultures, cpo – cellular phenomics & oncology fills the gap between in vitro cell lines and in vivo physiology, improving your success in translating pre-clinical data into clinical relevant information.